Grinner28/tic-tac-toe/README.md

  >>Need a display function that takes the current state of the board array and displays it in a 3x3 grid
  >> Grid spaces are numbered 1-9

+Inital setup
+>>Display a welcome message
+>>Ask if game will be 1 or 2 human players?
+>>If 2 players
+    >>Prompt please enter player 1s name and create player with said name
+    >>Prompt please enter player 2s name and create player with said name

+ >> If 1 human player
+    >>Prompt please enter your name and create player with said name
+    >>Create computer player

+>>Assigning first and second player
+    >>Randomly select who will go first
+    >>Assign first player the symbol X
+    >>Assign second player the symbol O
+    >>Set first as current player

 Two players take it in turns to select an avaiable space
   >> Player one is always a person
   >> Need to prompt for the number of human players